rcode5/tessel-playtime/README.md

 ### Tethered

-Given a tethered computer running a node server using the `usb_reader.js` script, the Tessel will post data to the USB port (subsequently read by that local node server) every 500 ms.
+Given a tethered computer running a node server using the code under `moodio-usb`, the Tessel will post data to the USB port (subsequently read by that local node server).
+This has the potential to run faster than the http setup.

-##### THIS DOES NOT WORK

 ```
-node usb_reader.js
+cd moodio-usb
+npm start
 ```